FREQUENTLY ASKED QUESTIONS

 - On site – a unique in school option that keeps students connected

-- Quality Assurance – ongoing professional development and support of artisan-teachers by Hands On Learning Australia.
+- Quality Assurance – ongoing professional development and support of artisan-teachers by the Save the Children Australia HoL team.

 Student engagement increases through the development of strong long-term relationships that cultivate a sense of belonging and authentic learning opportunities that offer the chance to experience success.

 Hands On Learning has been consistently reported as an example of best practice by leading academics and external organisations including Deloitte Access Economics, the Australian Council for Education Research, the University of Melbourne, Victoria University, and the Victorian Department of Education and Early Childhood Development (DEECD).
 View their reports here.

 Your school will become part of the network of HoL schools across Australia.
 The Save the Children Australia HoL school support team helps schools with recruitment, induction training, ongoing professional development for HoL artisan-teachers, project support, and annual quality assurance reports – all free of charge.
 They also provides access to a dedicated support line (0413 HANDSON) and facilitate regular meetings including an annual conference to share ideas, contacts, and experiences with colleagues at other schools.